NASAs Oldest Active Astronaut Returns To Earth On 70th Birthday - UrduPoint

 It was the fourth spaceflight for Pettit, who has logged more than 18 months in orbit throughout his 29-year career.

-The trio touched down in a remote area southeast of Kazakhstan after undocking from the space station just over three hours earlier.
+The trio touched down in a remote area in southeastern Kazakhstan after undocking from the space station just over three hours earlier.

 NASA images of the landing showed the small capsule parachuting down to Earth with the sunrise as a backdrop.